sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 **Task A: Sentence Classification – Classify sentences into predefined classes (you can make these up).**

+**Refer to sentence_classification.py**

 **Task B: [Choose another relevant NLP task such as Named Entity Recognition, Sentiment Analysis, etc.]
-(you can make the labels up)
+(you can make the labels up)**

+**Refer to named_entity_recognition.py**

-Describe the changes made to the architecture to support multi-task learning.**
+**Describe the changes made to the architecture to support multi-task learning.**

+**Classification**

+The same BERT model is used for both sentence embedding and classification, but with an additional linear layer for classification.

+We use the embedding of the [CLS] token as the fixed-length representation of the sentence and add a head (linear layer) to output logits corresponding to the number of classes.

+**NER**

-NER : To expand the existing model to handle Named Entity Recognition (NER), we need to modify the architecture to include a token classification head instead of a sentence classification head.
-In NER, the model needs to predict a label for each token in the input sentence.
+To expand the existing model to handle Named Entity Recognition (NER), we need to modify the architecture to include a token classification head instead of a sentence classification head.

+It consists of a linear layer on the top of each token's hidden states to predict NER labels for each token (e.g., B-PER, I-ORG, etc.).